NanoVNA-Saver/NanoVNA_Software/README.md

 # NanoVNA_V2Plus_Original
+MS Windows software interfaces for the NanoVNA

-Software interfaces for the Original NanoVNA, the V2+ and V2+4.
+Supports the orginal NanoVNA, the V2+ and V2+4

 READ THE MANUAL BEFORE ATTEMPTING TO INSTALL AND USE THIS SOFTWARE